 Permanent Supportive Housing Program

-Maine’s federally funded Permanent Supportive Housing Program (PSHP) combines affordable housing with supportive services to help individuals and families experiencing both literal homelessness and a disability.
+Maine Department of Health and Human Services’s federally funded Permanent Supportive Housing Program (PSHP) combines affordable housing with services to help individuals and families experiencing both literal homelessness and a disability.
 Preble Street looks forward to providing the continued quality service, stability, and support for people enrolled in the program.
-Effective in March 2026, Preble Street, alongside several partners across the state, will be supporting the nearly 750 households in Maine receiving housing and services.
-This program was formerly known as Shelter Plus Care.
+Effective in March 2026, Preble Street, alongside several partners across the state, will be supporting the PSHP households in Maine receiving housing and services.

-Program participants provide 30% of their income* towards rent while the remaining amount is subsidized through the program.
+Program participants pay 30% of their income* towards rent while the remaining amount is subsidized through the program.

 To qualify for the program, individuals or families typically must meet certain criteria, including: